 If you have run out of options, you may need to get a payday loan to access your car.
 These loans come with a very high-interest rate and must be paid back with your next paycheck, so it’s definitely not a recommended solution.

-With this option, you are going to pay a lot more to get your car back than you would if you had the money, but what are your other options.
+With this option, you are going to pay a lot more to get your car back than you would if you had the money, but you might decide you have no other choice.
 In the future, it’s best to keep a small amount of money saved up for emergencies just like this.

 6. Help From Employer

-However, if you have a boss that doesn’t care, you might end up losing your job unless you get your car out of the impound lot or find another ride to work.
+However, if you have a boss that doesn’t care, you might end up losing your job if you can’t get your car out of the impound lot or find another ride to work.
 If that’s the case, it might be time to look for another job.

 Average Car Impound Fees

 The only way to know for sure what you will owe in impound fees is to talk to the lot.
 Each one sets its own fees and charges.
-However, we can give you a breakdown of common costs, normally averaging several hundreds of dollars when all is said and done.
+However, I can give you a breakdown of common costs, normally averaging several hundred dollars when all is said and done.

 - Boot Fee: If the police needed to put a boot on your vehicle, there will be a fee for this service.
 The prices for these boots vary by location, but it could be a minimum of $100.

 - Fees/Tickets: If the police impounded your vehicle because of late traffic or parking fees, you would have to pay those before you get your car.
-Additionally, if it was involved in an accident that got you a reckless driving charge or something similar, these fees will need to be paid.
+Additionally, if it was involved in an accident that got you a reckless driving charge or something similar, these fees will need to be paid as well.

 - Other Charges: On top of all of these other fees, you can expect to pay other charges, depending on why the car was impounded, to begin with.
 Some examples of these fees could be for long-distance towing or for cleanup after an accident.